Zamboanga Peninsula

-Zamboanga Peninsula (Lawis sa Zamboanga; Chavacano/Spanish: Peninsula de Zamboanga; Tangway ng Zamboanga), designated as Region IX, is an administrative region in Mindanao, Philippines.
-It consists of the provinces of Sulu, Zamboanga del Norte, Zamboanga Sibugay and Zamboanga del Sur, and the cities of Isabela and Zamboanga City.
+Zamboanga Peninsula (Lawis sa Zamboanga; Chavacano/Spanish: Península de Zamboanga; Tangway ng Zamboanga), designated as Region IX, is an administrative region in Mindanao, Philippines.
+It consists of the provinces of Sulu, Zamboanga del Norte, Zamboanga Sibugay and Zamboanga del Sur, and the cities of Isabela and Zamboanga.

 The region was previously known as Western Mindanao.
 Pagadian serves as the regional center, while Zamboanga City is the region's commercial and industrial center.

 Etymology

 The name of Zamboanga is the Hispanicized spelling of the Sinama term for "mooring place" - samboangan (also spelled sambuangan; and in Subanen, sembwangan), from the root word samboang ("mooring pole").
 "Samboangan" was the original name of Zamboanga City, from where the name of the peninsula is derived from.
 "Samboangan" is well-attested in Spanish, British, French, German, and American historical records from as far back as the 17th century.

 This is commonly contested by folk etymologies which instead attribute the name of Zamboanga to the Indonesian word jambangan (claimed to mean "place of flowers", but actually means "pot" or "bowl"), usually with claims that all ethnic groups in Zamboanga were "Malays".
 However, this name has never been attested in any historical records prior to the 1960s.